joebew42/joebew42.github.io/_posts/2020-05-16-dependency-injection-with-elixir.markdown

 In computer programming, the **dependency injection** is the technique to pass objects (or functions) to another object (or function).
 If you came from functional programming, I guess then the term **composition** will be more familiar to you.

 There are several good reasons for using this technique, and it leads to important advantages in the overall code design, which I am not going to discuss here.
-The technique itself and its relation with software design deserve to be discussed in a separate post from this once.
+The technique itself and its relation with software design deserve to be discussed in a separate post from this one.

 Since the purpose of this post is not to talk about the technique itself, I want to share some of my experiences in trying to apply it with Elixir.